samodraland/apitizer/README.md

 As the name suggests, which is a play on the word appetizer, this framework is a simple structure & small code with minimal configuration that is ready to be used as an appetizer for your code as the main course.

+## History

 Most of my projects are small to medium scale and need to be completed quickly.
-Therefore, I don’t have much time to try and use the existing frameworks out there for the backend side of my projects, but I use framework for the frontend side most of the time since I work as a Frontend Developer.
+Therefore, I don’t have much time to try and use the existing frameworks out there for the backend side of my projects, but I always use framework for the frontend side since most of the time I work as a Frontend Developer.
 I made this simple framework to suit what I need for my projects.
 Now I decided to open source it.
 Maybe this framework will work for you too.

 If you are willing to contribute please fork it to your own repo and create PR/MR when you are going to merge.